-\uline{\textbf{Evaluation with Out of Vocabulary Words.}} We hypothesized that the two to eight percent improvements of WMD are due to the discarded vocabularies, which made the evaluations slightly advantageous to WMD, as we stated in Section \ref{sec: setup}.
+\textbf{Evaluation with Out of Vocabulary Words.} We had hypothesized that the two to eight percent improvements of WMD were due to the unnecessarily discarded vocabularies of BOW, which made the evaluations slightly advantageous to WMD.
 We evaluate BOW and TF-IDF, including words not in the word2vec vocabulary.
 We use all but the recipe dataset because the raw texts of the recipe dataset have not been released by the authors.
 We include stopwords for the Twitter dataset and remove them for the other datasets following the original paper.
 Tables \ref{tab: oov} and \ref{tab: oov-clean} report the classification errors.
 Against expectations, these results show that the use of all words does not improve the performance.
 We hypothesize that this is because the word2vec vocabulary implicitly helps the classification by removing noisy words.

-\uline{\textbf{Summary.}} We should emphasize that we have not concluded that the improvements brought by WMD are spurious.
+\textbf{Summary.} We should emphasize that we have not concluded that the improvements brought by WMD are spurious.
 Based on our careful evaluations, we conclude that the two to eight percent improvements from the naive baselines reported in Tables \ref{tab: re-eval} and \ref{tab: clean} are genuine.
 These improvements are less sensational than those reported in the original paper, i.e., \emph{sixty} percent improvement.
 However, we believe that our results indicate the true performance of WMD.
-It is important to realize the true value of WMD.
-Our results indicate that if the speed is important, WMD may not be worth trying, whereas if the performance is crucial at any cost, WMD may be a worthwhile candidate.
+These results indicate that if the speed is important, WMD may not be worth trying, whereas if the performance is crucial at any cost, WMD may be a worthwhile candidate over L1/L1 BOW.